-Mr. Frank Xiao, aged 47, is the Wynn Macau President - Marketing, a position he has held since October 2012.
+Mr. Frank Xiao, aged 48, is the President - Marketing of WRM, a position he has held since October 2012.
 Prior to this position, Mr. Xiao was the Senior Executive Vice President - Premier Marketing between August 2006 and October 2012.
-Mr. Xiao is responsible for providing leadership and guidance to the marketing team and staff, developing business and promoting Wynn Macau.
+Mr. Xiao is responsible for providing leadership and guidance to the marketing team and staff, developing business for and promoting Wynn Macau.
 Prior to this position, Mr. Xiao was the Senior Executive Vice President - China Marketing for WIML and Worldwide Wynn between 2005 until 2006.
 Prior to joining the Group, Mr. Xiao was the Senior Vice President of Far East Marketing at MGM Grand Hotel.
 During his 12 years at the MGM Grand Hotel, he was promoted several times from his first position as Far East Marketing Executive in 1993.
 Mr. Xiao holds a Bachelor of Science Degree in Hotel Administration and a Master's Degree in Hotel Administration from the University of Nevada, Las Vegas.